GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/README.md

 * datastore.user (Reason: Allows this extension to access Cloud Firestore to read and process added messages.)

-* storage.objectAdmin (Reason: Allows the extension to write to your Cloud Storage.)
+* storage.objectAdmin (Reason: Allows the extension to read from your Cloud Storage.)

-* aiplatform.user (Reason: Allows this extension to access the PaLM API via Vertex AI if this provider is chosen.)
+* aiplatform.user (Reason: Allows this extension to access the Gemini family of genai models via Vertex AI if this provider is chosen.)